Nonproportionality of NaI(Tl) Scintillation Detector for Dark Matter Search Experiments: Scintillation Response of NaI(Tl) Crystal

-The relative light yield obtained via peak extraction is depicted in Fig.~\ref{fig:Nonproportionality}.
-Both the response function and the data points are normalized to the value at 50\,keV to highlight the nonproportional behavior of the light yield.
+In the previous sections, we measured numerous charges of peaks from the data and estimated the true energy values from simulated spectra.
+The charge was divided by the true energy for each peak.
+To emphasize nonproportional behavior over the absolute values, the ratio of charge to energy was normalized by a constant for each crystal, termed the relative light yield.
+Normalization was chosen to set the value to unity at 49\,keV for all crystals.

 The error bars include systematic errors resulting from the radioactive source's position and the peak extraction method.
 These measurements exhibited consistency across the crystals and the measuring techniques within the associated uncertainties.
 The well-known K-shell dip of NaI(Tl) at 33\,keV is also identifiable.

-The data was fitted using an empirical function developed based on the Payne's model~\cite{payne_nonproportionality_2009, payne_nonproportionality_2011, payne_nonproportionality_2014, payne_nonproportionality_2015, beck_nonproportionality_2015}, as shown by the red curve in Fig.~\ref{fig:Nonproportionality}.
+The data was fitted using an empirical function developed based on the Payne's model~\cite{payne_nonproportionality_2009, payne_nonproportionality_2011, payne_nonproportionality_2014, payne_nonproportionality_2015, beck_nonproportionality_2015}, as shown by the orange curve in Fig.~\ref{fig:Nonproportionality}.
 An expectation arises for the presence of the L-shell dip structure around 4.5\,keV, although there is an insufficient number of data points below 20\,keV to constrain the detailed shape of the dip.
 We have checked the consistency of our curve with measurements from two references comparing quantities, such as the light-yield ratio between 4.5 and 20\,keV, the ratio between 0.87 and 20\,keV, and the slope around 10\,keV.
 These were found to be consistent with previous reports~\cite{khodyuk_nonproportional_2010, aitken_fluorescent_1967}, as summarized in Table~\ref{tab:ReferenceComparison}.
 Despite this consistency check, we acknowledge that our curve between 4.5 and 20\,keV is less convincing, resulting in a relatively wider error band, with its width dependent on the selected model parameterization.
 The measurement of light yield in this energy region is left for future investigation.

 To evaluate the nPR in the high-energy region above 200\,keV, we examined its consistency with the data reported in Ref.~\cite{devare_effect_1963}.
 We measured the light yields by fitting the prominent $\gamma$ peaks from the high-energy spectrum, including 295\,keV from \iso{Pb}{214}, 511 and 1274\,keV from \iso{Na}{22}, 609 and 1764\,keV from \iso{Bi}{214}, 1461\,keV from \iso{K}{40}, and 2615\,keV from \iso{Tl}{208}.
 The measured light yields demonstrate agreement with the nPR curve reported in Ref.~\cite{devare_effect_1963}, as illustrated in Fig.~\ref{fig:DynodeConsistency}.